Bikeman868/Prius/Prius.SQLite/readme.md

 this NuGet package to your solution and it will be detected and registered at runtime.

-To configure a SqLite reopsitory in Prius use the server type of `SqLite`, for example:
+To configure a SQLite reopsitory in Prius use the server type of `SQLite`, for example:

     "prius":
     {